Join a Lab

 Ipswich, Qld

-The Lab at EPIC Ipswich runs sessions on Sunday mornings from 10 -12pm and Sunday afternoons from 2-4pm at the YMCA Community Centre Ipswich (The Villa) 98 Limestone Street.
+The Lab at Ipswich runs sessions on Sunday mornings from 10 -12pm and Sunday afternoons from 2-4pm at the YMCA Community Centre Ipswich (The Villa) 98 Limestone Street.

 To register your child for the Ipswich Lab please click on the orange ‘Register’ button on this page, and enter you and your child’s details.
 Select the Ipswich Lab on the top of the child registration screen.
 We’ll get back to you with session details very soon.